Our website uses cookies to enhance your browsing experience.

 cat /path/to/project.err 2>&1

-Figure 9 demonstrates an example of viewing an .err file in Emacs:
+Figure 8 shows an example of viewing the .err file in Emacs:

-Figure 9 - viewing the .err file in Emacs
+Figure 8 — Viewing the .err file in Emacs

 Viewing the analyzer report in LibreOffice Calc

-An example of commands to convert the report in CSV format:
+The command examples to convert the report to the CSV format:

-After opening the file project.csv in LibreOffice Calc, you must add the autofilter: Menu Bar --> Data --> AutoFilter.
-Figure 10 demonstrates an example of viewing an .csv file in LibreOffice Calc:
+After opening the project.csv file in LibreOffice Calc, add Menu Bar > Data > AutoFilter.
+Figure 9 shows an example of viewing the .csv file in LibreOffice Calc:

 Notifying the developer teams (blame-notifier utility)

-The following documentation section describes the ways how to install and use the utility: "Notifying the developer teams (blame-notifier utility)".
+For more details on how to install and use the utility, refer to the following documentation: "Notifying the developer teams (blame-notifier utility)."

 Mass suppression of analyzer messages

-Mass warnings suppression allows you to easily embed the analyzer in any project and immediately start to benefit from this, i.e. to find new bugs.
-This mechanism allows you to plan correcting of missed warnings in future, without distracting developers from performing their current tasks.
+Mass warning suppression streamlines the analyzer integration into any project and starts detecting new bugs right away.
+This mechanism enables developers to schedule fixing of missed warnings for later without distracting developers from their current tasks.

-There are several ways of using this mechanism, depending on the integration of the analyzer.
-Learn more about how to use the warning suppression mechanism in pvs-studio-analyzer here.
+There are several ways to use this mechanism, depending on how the analyzer is integrated.
+Learn more about how to use the warning suppression mechanism in pvs-studio-analyzer in the documentation.

 .cpp.o: